Dodge100/KeySheet/README.md

 3. In the new window, paste in the code from the <a href="https://github.com/Dodge100/KeySheet/blob/main/Code.gs">Code.gs</a> file.
 4. Then in the top right click Deploy > New Deployment > Deploy.
 5. Finally go back to the Google Sheet and go to Extensions > Macros > Import Macro.
 Check all of the functions and click apply.
+6. Set up your datasheet as follows - Columns B and C are for keys while Column D is for the data.
+You can add topics or labels in column A.

+If you have any questions, make an issue.